 Located downtown along the San Diego bay waterfront, you’ll find the charming Seaport Village.
 It’s fun for adults and kids alike, and features shops, eateries, and outdoor entertainment.
 It’s also nicely decorated and festive around the holidays. 🙂

 6. Spend the day at Mission Bay Park

 Mission Bay Park is one of the most popular spots to just be outside and enjoy the San Diego sun.
-The options are endless here, you can have a picnic or bonfire, bike or run along the pathway, go paddle boarding, play volleyball, or even sail…it has it all!
+The options are endless here.
+You can have a picnic, a bonfire, bike or run along the pathway, go paddle boarding, play volleyball, or even sail.
+It has it all!